Nahasapeemapetilon/MyTelegramMenu/README.md

 </p>

 ### Changelog
+#### 0.16 (2021-17-02)
+* when the telegram adapter sends an empty string, the last command in memory is not executed again
 #### 0.15 (2021-06-02)
 * fixing polling restart if the table could not be read
 #### 0.14 (2020-13-12)